Helly Hansen Workwear

 The history of Helly Hansen Workwear

-Arguably the most famous wet weather workwear in the world, the Helly Hansen brand has grown from its humble beginnings back in 1877 on the fjords of Scandinavia, now a global leader in foul weather protection.
+Arguably the most famous wet weather clothing in the world, the Helly Hansen brand has grown from its humble beginnings back in 1877 on the fjords of Scandinavia, now a global leader in foul weather protection.
 Norwegian fisherman Helly Juell Hansen was a seasoned seaman having spent much of his life on the ocean, from the age of just fifteen.
 The now captain saw that traditional fisherman’s hats and clothing where simply not up to the job; he and his wife Maren Margarethe began to develop the very first offerings from the company in the form of oilskin jackets, sou'westers and waterproof trousers.

 The coarse linen garments where soaked in linseed oil and left to cure for a period of time before taking-on unprecedented waterproofing properties, the captain knew he was on to a winner.
 The garments outperformed all that came before them; so much so in fact that within only 5 years the adventurous start-up had recorded sales upwards of 10,000 pieces.